MarkusIngerslev/nest-economic-backend/README.md

 #### Expense

+- `GET /expense` - Fetch all expenses (admin only)
-- `GET /expenses` - Fetch all expenses
+- `GET /expense/me` - Fetch all expenses for logged in user
-- `POST /expenses` - Create a new expense
+- `GET /expense/:id` - Fetch a single expense
-- `GET /expenses/:id` - Fetch a single expense
+- `GET /expense/user/:userId` - Fetch all expenses for a single user (admin only)
+- `POST /expense` - Create a new expense
-- `PUT /expenses/:id` - Update a single expense
+- `PUT /expense/:id` - Update a single expense
-- `DELETE /expenses/:id` - Delete a single expense
+- `DELETE /expense/:id` - Delete a single expense

 ##### JSON Schema for expense